cjbass02/Transformer/README.md

 The goal of this project was to learn how simple deep learning layers work together to create complex models, such as a transformer.
 The hardest part being how gradients are back propigated through the hundreds of layers and neurons.

-It also features a FastAPI API for creating, training, and sentance completion.
+It also features a FastAPI API for creating, training, and sentence completion.

 ---
 ## From Scratch Implementation